Doreen970/CRUD_API/DOCUMENTATION.md

 **HTTP Method:** POST
 **Path:** /api
-**Request Body:** PersonCreate JSON object (Required) **Responses:**
+**Request Body:** PersonCreate JSON object (Required) This can only be done on postman not on your browser **Responses:**
 **201:** Successful Response (Content: Person JSON object) **404:**  Validation Error (Content: HTTPValidationError JSON object)